+ (album): Music

 "I'm always being introduced to new people that are really good.
 Being a songwriter myself, I love the way they put lyrics together.
 If you listen to Ghetts' flow, it's not necessarily like four-bar, four-bar, four-bar.
 He'll do a two and a half bar rhyme and then stop, and go into something else.
 And me as a songwriter, that sort of fascinated me, like how can you get away with that?
 That really interested me.
 I've started writing songs a bit more like that, lyrically."

 — —Sheeran explaining the influence of the "Grime" style on +.

 + is influenced by rapper Eminem, hip-hop inspired duo Nizlopi and recording artist Damien Rice.
 Sheeran performs throughout the record with a small acoustic guitar, with "no band" and "no beats".
 The Daily Telegraph found that the lyricism is based around subjects he cares about in his own life, performing with a "soft toned, flexible voice" with a hip-hop theme.
 The record features "chipper" beats with staccato guitar riffs throughout.
 It differs between genres, with tracks such as "Grade 8" showing R&B influences, garnering comparisons to Bruno Mars, while the album also features folk-hop inspired tracks such as "Drunk", a "self-pitying, doomed attempt to resurrect a lost relationship".
 Lyricism also derives from Sheeran's own "self-doubt" heard in tracks such as "Wake Me Up" and "Kiss Me", which has been compared to musician Van Morrison.
-The record also visits a "darker side" on tracks such as "The City", which depicts homeless street-life and features Sheeran beat-boxing.
+The record also visits a "darker side" on tracks such as "The City", which depicts homeless street-life and features Sheeran beatboxing.
 The album concludes with the track "Give Me Love" and the Scottish folk song "The Parting Glass" as a bonus track.